Articles & Features

 Frank Lloyd Wright, Frederick Robie House, Chicago, Illinois, 1911.

-Recognising the power of space and structure to elicit conviviality and social values, Wright used to design free and open environments arranged in open floor plans with an emphasis on elements such as the dining table, the central chimney, and the terrace.
-Among the most magnificent example of this style, remain the Robie House in Chicago and Coonley House in Riverside, Illinois.
+Recognizing the power of space and structure to elicit conviviality and social values, Wright used to design free and open environments arranged in open floor plans with an emphasis on elements such as the dining table, the central chimney, and the terrace.
+Among the most magnificent examples of this style, remain the Robie House in Chicago and Coonley House in Riverside, Illinois.

 Interior of Frederick Robie House